Efficient VPN Management Using 'fastd' (with examples)

 Explanation:

-• --show-key option retrieves the public key corresponding to the private key specified in the configuration file.
+• --show-key: This command prompts fastd to display the public key corresponding to the private key located within the specified configuration file.

 fastd -v